nicholas-ochoa/node-oracledb-leak/README.md

 ## Usage
+Create the schema (`db/create_schema.sql`) and execute the remaining database scripts in the `db` folder.

+Update the database connection string in `src/database.ts` on line 20.

 `npm install` and then `npm run start` to begin the test and watch the memory usage.
 Node.js heap size remains constant and looks normal as far as I can tell.
 On both Windows and Linux memory usage quickly rises to around 1.5GB to 2GB.

 ## Versions